 - An eligible, public entity that owns infrastructure operated and/or maintained by another eligible, public entity, may request the operator to submit an application or implement the project on behalf of the owner.
 This must be authorized in writing by the chief executive official (elected or administrative) for the owner.
-The operating system may still be eligible to submit an application on its own behalf. - Entities that have an open state grant are generally not eligible to apply for another grant in the same category.
-However, current grantees located in Tier III or IV counties at the time of application may be eligible to submit another application within the same competitive grant category if: - \circ $\,$ 75% of RIA funds have been drawn and documented; or - the grantee has a recent public health violation requiring timely action. - To determine this eligibility, the grantee should submit a written request from the chief executive official at least 30 days prior to the application due date.
-RIA may require the close-out of an existing grant as a condition of a new grant award. - Having a current, federally-funded South Carolina Infrastructure Investment Program (SCIIP) grant or a state grant awarded as SCIIP match does not preclude an entity from applying for a state grant in FY 2023-2024 if otherwise eligible.
+The operating system may still be eligible to submit an application on its own behalf. - If there is an emergency or if a project requires a timely response to ensure job creation and investment, then additional applications in that program category may be considered. - Each participant in a new regional partnership agreement may submit an application for a separate project.
+Each participant in a regional partnership may initially receive one grant after joining the partnership but thereafter will be considered part of the regional entity and subject to the regular threshold requirements. - Entities that have an open state grant are generally not eligible to apply for another grant in the same category.
+However, current grantees located in Tier III or IV counties at the time of application may be eligible to submit another application within the same competitive grant category if: - 75% of RIA funds have been drawn and documented; or - the grantee has a recent public health violation requiring timely action. - To determine this eligibility, the grantee should submit a written request from the chief executive official at least 30 days prior to the application due date.
+RIA may require the close-out of an existing grant as a condition of a new grant award. - Having a current, federally-funded South Carolina Infrastructure Investment Program (SCIIP) grant or a state grant awarded as SCIIP match does not preclude an entity from applying for a state grant in FY 2024-2025 if otherwise eligible. - Emergency projects (as defined in the Basic Infrastructure Program description) submitted outside of a competitive funding round will only be accepted from applicants in Tier III or IV counties.

 In all cases, the grantee must document the capacity to carry out multiple grant projects simultaneously.
 Additional applications from an eligible applicant in the same program category are subject to RIA approval.
 Please contact an RIA grant manager for additional guidance.